TechWilk/twig-linewrap/README.md

 TWIG filter to wrap lines over a specified length with a newline, or optionally pass in a different separator.

+Designed for wrapping iCal files to 75 chars max length, although should be useful in any application requiring line wrapping.

 ## Installation

 1. Install through composer.